 On 30 June 2003 the Council issued a draft recommendation, for public comment, that the airside service should be declared.
-However, after the considering the submissions received in response to draft recommendation, the Council recommended that the airside service not be declared.
+However, after submissions received inconsidering the response to the recommendation, the Council recommended that the airside service not be declared.
 The Council was not affirmatively satisfied that the Virgin Blue Airlines application met declaration criteria (a) and (f).
 For criterion (a) to have been met, the Council needed to be satisfied that declaration would promote competition in the relevant passenger or freight domestic air transport markets.
 In particular, the Council considered that SACL's incentive to exercise market power by increasing prices for the airside service is likely to be constrained by SACL's desire to increase passenger traffic to maximise revenue from retail concessions and the threat of re-regulation.
 Furthermore the Council considered airside service charges were only a small contributor to the overall costs of air travel and it was unclear that SACL's proposed charges would advantage some airlines over others so as to risk limiting downstream competition.